-As per the UGC guidelines for course with three credits minimum 45 (15 weeks x 3 hours per week) hours, for four credit courses 60 hours (15 weeks x 4 hours), and for two credit courses 30 hours (15 weeks x 2 hours) of teaching/lecture hours is a must in addition to two weeks for two internal tests.
+• As per the UGC guidelines for course with three credits minimum 45 (15 weeks x 3 hours per week) hours, for four credit courses 60 hours (15 weeks x 4 hours), and for two credit courses 30 hours (15 weeks x 2 hours) of teaching/lecture hours is a must in addition to two weeks for two internal tests.

 Faculty requirements in Departments shall be as per UGC guidelines and based on teachers and students ratio of 1:20.
-Faculty are expected to have any M.Com and NET (Commerce) /Ph.D(Commerce) to teach B. Com courses (Commerce, Finance, Taxation, Business Mathematics, Business Economics, Cost and Financial Accountancy, Banking, Marketing Management, Business Management, Human Resources Management TALLY, Computerized Accounting).
-Allied subjects (like Indian Economy, Micro and Macro Economy, General Mathematics, General Statistics) and specialized subjects (like Foreign Trade, Cooperative Management and Corporate Secretaryship) are to be taught by the faculty who are qualified with respective degree and NET/Ph.D in the respective subjects.
+Faculty are expected to have any M.Com and NET (Commerce)/Ph.D(Commerce) to teach B. Com courses (Commerce, Finance, Taxation, Business Mathematics, Business Economics, Cost and Financial Accountancy, Banking, Marketing Management, Business Management, Human Resources Management TALLY, Computerized Accounting).
+Allied subjects (like Indian Economy, Micro and Macro Economy, General Mathematics, General Statistics) and specialized subjects (like Foreign Trade, Cooperative Management and Corporate Secretaryship) are to be taught by the faculty who are qualified with respective PG degrees and NET/Ph.D in the respective subjects.
+For the specialized subjects of Foreign Trade, faculty are expected to have studied PG degree in Business Administration/ Management/ Commerce with at least 10 papers in the of Foreign Trade / International Business and subjects NET (Management/Commerce) / Ph.D (Management/Commerce).